A 1-Day Course for First-Year Fellows

 Registration

 Registration is for first-year gastroenterology fellows, through invitation by their respective program directors and is free of charge.
-Nominated fellows will be provided with an online application form which must be completed and submitted by May 12, 2023.
+Nominated fellows will be provided with an online application form which must be completed to confirm attendance.

 If you have questions, please email registration@gi.org.